rl1987/trickster.dev/tricksterblog/content/post/evaluating-ms-playwright-for-gray-hat-automation.md

 $ playwright pdf https://ifconfig.me ifconfig.pdf
 ```

-We barely scratched the surface of what Playwright can do, but what we have seen so far is promising.
+We have barely scratched the surface of what Playwright can do, but what we have seen so far is promising.
 Playwright supports less
 browsers than Selenium does, but looks like a far superior choice when it comes to stability and developer experience.
 Some developers working in web scraping and gray hat automation say that it also has an additional benefit of making it easier
 to evade automation countermeasures, as there are less tell-tale signs in JS environment that betray browser being controlled